The-Crocop/pyaes256/README.md

 The simplest way is to get the file from pip.
 `pip install pyaes256`

+### Encryption

-Then execute it with: `pyaes256 --input "myplaintext" --password "mypassword"`
+Then execute it with: `pyaes256 encrypt myplaintext`

+Then give it a password and confirm.
+You can optionally specify a `--password <mypassword>` argument.

+Then we will not ask you to confirm it.

+To set a different output file use
+`--output targetFile`

+To see the generated key and IV use
+`--show-key`

+You can add a title to the output pdf with
+`--title My Super Secret Password`

+You can add notes to the notes sections with
+`--notes "The first rule of fight club is.
+You do not talk about fight club"`

+The pdf will automatically open.
+To not open the generated pdf automatically use `--no-open`

-You can download a single executable standalone exe of the latest release [here](/The-Crocop/pyaes256/releases)
+You can download a single executable standalone exe of the latest release [here](https://github.com/The-Crocop/pyaes256/releases)

 Unpack it and run:
-`pyaes256.exe --input "myplaintext" --password "mypassword"`
+`pyaes256.exe encrypt "myplaintext"`

 As mentioned below it is important to install gtk3 before running the tool!
 You can download it here https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases

+### Decryption

+`pyaes256.exe decrypt <base64encryptedcyphertext>`

+Then just type in your password you set when encrypting.

 ## Getting Started
 1. Install python >3.8